If you’ve spent any time perusing our collection of luxury bedding, you’ve most likely run across the terms “pillow case” and “pillow sham.”

 For those not well versed in the language of interior decorators, this can be somewhat confusing.
 You may find yourself wondering, what is a sham?
 Is it just another term for a pillow case?
 In fact, you may even find websites and blogs who say that pillow cases and pillow shams are the same thing.
 In truth, they’re similar, but not the same.

-So, What IS the Difference Between A Sham and a Pillow Case?
+What is the Difference Between A Sham and a Pillow Case?

-Simply put, a pillow case is there to protect your pillow and keep it clean as you sleep.
-A pillow sham is there to hide your pillow behind a more decorative facade.
+Simply put, a pillow case is used to keep your pillow clean as you sleep while a pillow sham is used to hide your pillows behind a more decorative façade.